jyoti-255/crypto-live-rates/README.md

 ## 🌟 Features

-- 🔍 Fetch live cryptocurrency rates by entering the coin symbol (e.g., BTC, ETH).
+- 🔍 Fetch live cryptocurrency rates by entering the coin symbol (e.g., BTC, ETH,DOGE).
 - 📊 Displays the current rate in USD.
 - 💡 Simple and user-friendly interface.